 Table of Contents

 The COVID-19 pandemic has changed travel forever.
-Many countries have closed their international borders to tourists and many countries have strict restrictions in place.
-Countries have been put on lockdown and rules such as the mandatory wearing of masks are in place.
-Fortunately, travel is slowly beginning to regain traction, and countries have begun to reopen their borders.
-Turkey is one such country where a majority of its international borders are open while keeping up with stringent health and safety practices for all its travelers.
-We ask the hard question — “Is it safe to travel to Turkey?” so you can make the right choices and feel comfortable on your trip.
+Many international borders remain closed to tourists and most countries have strict restrictions in place.
+Fortunately, travel is slowly beginning to regain traction.
+Turkey is one such country where the majority of its international borders are open while it continues to keep up with stringent health and safety practices for all its travelers.
+We ask the hard question — “Is it safe to travel to Turkey during the COVID-19 pandemic?” so you can make the right choices and feel comfortable on your trip.

 Turkey is the incredible transcontinental country that straddles Europe and Asia.
 The history of Turkey dates back centuries to the Ottoman Empire, also known as the Turkish Empire, which came to be one of the world’s most powerful states in the 15th and 16th centuries.
 Today, Turkey remains vibrant, cosmopolitan, and thriving.

 Turkey has opened its borders to certain international travelers.
 Most travelers are required to submit a negative certificate for a COVID-19 PCR test (taken no more than 72 hours prior to departure) to enter the country if they are unvaccinated.

 Read on to discover the answer to the question, is it safe to travel to Turkey?